 Playing a script in the Script Editor lets you discover and fix any errors in your script before running a load test.
 It is always a good idea to play the script first in the Script Editor, with just a single v-user, where it is easy to diagnose errors.

-There are two ways to play a script in the Script Editor: Fast Play and Play.
+There are two ways to play a script: Fast Play and Play.

 Either button will play each step in the script sequentially; however, Fast Play shortens all wait times, while Play keeps them as-is.
 Wait times are generally unnecessary when scripting, but important when running an actual load test.

 As your script plays through each step, you will see some flashing lights and a status displayed when the step finishes.

 Successful steps will appear with three green dots showing underneath the type of HTTP command (GET, POST, etc.).
 If an error is encountered, these same three dots will appear in red.

 You can stop script playback at any time by clicking on the Stop Button in the toolbar.

 At the bottom of the Script Editor, you will see the Logs and Requests tabs, which tell you about the script that just played.

 The Logs tab displays output from each step, such as the URL, processed response body size (in bytes), info about additional page resources, and any errors that may have occurred.

 The Requests tab lets you drill into a tree view of every HTTP step that was played, so you can view the full requests and responses.